johanhaleby/javalin.github.io/_posts/blog/2020-03-20-javalin-user-survey-2020.md

 It is a bit surprising that the "Yes" column hasn't grown more since 2018, especially considering the answers in the next section.

 ## Production usage
-Only the users who replied yes to `Are you using Javalin in production` (~30 users) were able to answer the next three questions.
+Only the users who replied yes to `Are you using Occurrent in production` (~30 users) were able to answer the next three questions.

 ### Q: How many users does your application have?
 <div class="chart-flex">